-Some business owners might treat a pet food factory, trucking company, consulting firm and online retail store as a single trade or business.
-(This would be unusual but could occur as I’ll discuss below.)
+Some business owners might treat a pet food factory and consulting firm as a single trade or business.
+(This could be extremely costly but could occur as I’ll discuss below.)

-Other business owners might appropriately break these activities into two, three or most likely four separate businesses.
+Other business owners might appropriately break these activities into two or more separate businesses.

-Fortunately, the recent proposed regulations (from August 2018) provide quite a bit of useful guidance.
+Fortunately, the recent final regulations (from January 2019) provide quite a bit of useful guidance.

 De Minimis Rules Says Sideline Specified Service Trade or Business Ignored

-Helpfully, the proposed regulations say “ignore” stuff that’s minimal.
+Helpfully, the regulations say “ignore” stuff that’s minimal.

-For example, if some business does a tiny slice of consulting (an SSTB) as part of some larger business, you ignore the tiny slice.
+For example, if some business includes a tiny slice of of specified services (such as consulting) inside some larger business, you ignore the tiny slice.

 Example: A pet food factory generates $4.9 million of revenue manufacturing vegetarian organic pet food.
 The owner also provides about $100,000 of consulting to other similar businesses.
 In this case, consulting services get ignored.
 And the pet food factory business and the consultancy get treated simply as a pet food factory.